Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Create a Healthy Habit with Your Toddler

-Instilling a healthy habit of brushing and flossing in your toddler's daily routine may result in consistency of their teenage personal oral health care and last into adulthood.
+Instilling a healthy habit of brushing and flossing in your toddler's daily routine may result in consistency of their oral health care as they grow.
+These good habits can last into adulthood.